supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Decoder.md

 ![[Decoder-20240607175944996.webp]]

 ---
-## Function Realization using Decoder
+## Implementation of Boolean Functions using Decoder

 > [!NOTE]
 > Implementation or Realization of a function using a Digital Circuit means there should only be **one** output which is the given function.